 9. Shakshuka – UAE Poached Eggs In Spicy Tomato Sauce

-Shakshuka is a popular selection of the UAE people on every breakfast.
-You will go crazy with the wonderful flavor of scrambled eggs, pepper, and tomatoes, and a bit of thyme and coriander will make it more eye-catching.
+Shakshuka is a popular choice of the Emiratise for breakfast.
+You will go crazy over the wonderful flavor of scrambled eggs, pepper, and tomatoes, and a bit of thyme and coriander will make it more eye-catching.

 It has many different variants with spicy and sweet tastes.
 Some versions are made up of sheep milk cheese, lemon, spicy sausage, or eggs.
 Some recipes contain lamb mince, toasted spices, and yogurt.